Geometric algebra

-In mathematics, a geometric algebra (also known as a real Clifford algebra) is an extension of elementary algebra to work with geometrical objects such as vectors.
+In mathematics, a geometric algebra (also known as a Clifford algebra) is an algebra that can represent and manipulate geometrical objects such as vectors.
 Geometric algebra is built out of two fundamental operations, addition and the geometric product.
 Multiplication of vectors results in higher-dimensional objects called multivectors.
-Compared to other formalisms for manipulating geometric objects, geometric algebra is noteworthy for supporting vector division and addition of objects of different dimensions.
+Compared to other formalisms for manipulating geometric objects, geometric algebra is noteworthy for supporting vector division (though generally not by all elements) and addition of objects of different dimensions.

 The geometric product was first briefly mentioned by Hermann Grassmann, who was chiefly interested in developing the closely related exterior algebra.
 In 1878, William Kingdon Clifford greatly expanded on Grassmann's work to form what are now usually called Clifford algebras in his honor (although Clifford himself chose to call them "geometric algebras").
 Clifford defined the Clifford algebra and its product as a unification of the Grassmann algebra and Hamilton's quaternion algebra.
-Adding the dual of the Grassmann exterior product (the "meet") allows the use of the Grassmann–Cayley algebra, and a conformal version of the latter together with a conformal Clifford algebra yields a conformal geometric algebra (CGA) providing a framework for classical geometries.
+Adding the dual of the Grassmann exterior product allows the use of the Grassmann–Cayley algebra.
+In the late 1990s, plane-based geometric algebra and conformal geometric algebra (CGA) respectively provided a framework for euclidean geometry and classical geometries.
 In practice, these and several derived operations allow a correspondence of elements, subspaces and operations of the algebra with geometric interpretations.
 For several decades, geometric algebras went somewhat ignored, greatly eclipsed by the vector calculus then newly developed to describe electromagnetism.
-The term "geometric algebra" was repopularized in the 1960s by Hestenes, who advocated its importance to relativistic physics.
+The term "geometric algebra" was repopularized in the 1960s by David Hestenes, who advocated its importance to relativistic physics.